 I went to the store today to buy salmon and came home with colossal shrimp.
 It was impossible to resist them.
 They looked pristine and, well, colossal, artfully arranged on ice in the fish case – and they were on sale.
 How could they be ignored?
 I didn’t know how I would prepare them and was open to suggestions.
 The man who sold me the shrimp recommended shaking them in a plastic bag with oil and a spice mix from Emeril Lagasse.
-I posed the question to my foodie facebook friends and received an answer which made me laugh, since it called for stuffing the shrimp with crab, but due to a typo, it read “with crap”, which fleetingly caused me to reflect upon the deveining process.
+I posed the question to my foodie facebook friends and received an answer which made me laugh, since it called for stuffing the shrimp with crab, but due to a typo, it read “with crap”, which fleetingly caused me to reflect upon the importance of deveining the shrimp.
 Meanwhile, the afternoon was nearing its end; I didn’t have any fancy spice mixes or, unfortunately, any fresh crab on hand.
 So, this is what I came up with, and the results were delicious.

 Oven Roasted Colossal Shrimp

 Juice of one lemon

 3 scallions, ends and tips discarded, thinly sliced

 1 jalapeño pepper, stemmed and seeded, finely chopped